e-d/xuggle-xuggler/README.md

 ## What's different in this fork?

-Time has been spent in trying to successfully build the original GPL licensed version of the source code along with an LGPL variant.
+Much time has been spent in trying to successfully build the original GPL licensed version of the source code along with an LGPL variant.
 This trial-and-error build knowledge has been put into the [build-help.txt](https://github.com/e-d/xuggle-xuggler/blob/master/build-help.txt) file.